Tzuzu/SVG-Generation/README.md

     This repository is licensed under the MIT license, click on the badge to learn more.

-  ## Contributions

   ## Testing

-  The commands in order to test are

-  Please run "npm run test" in the terminal
+  In order to test the application, please run "npm run test" in the terminal.

+  ## Demo Video

+  You may view the video [here]()

   ## Questions